+This post has been written in coordination with the latest episode of the TEFL Commute podcast, which I produce with Lindsay Clandfield and Shaun Wilden.
+You can listen to the episode on our website by clicking here.
 Occasionally I’ve had a student who doesn’t seem to realise that punctuation, capitalisation and spacing are actually things that really matter when writing.
 Spaces are deposited at random places.
 Commas are used in between what should definitely be two different sentences.
 Sometimes punctuation is omitted completely, and you’re left with a piece of writing that resembles a stream of consciousness that you have to try … Continue reading Punctuation Matters!